Click here to go back to Context.

 Another important wrinkle to add is that authors do not necessarily set out every time to communicate with a particular audience deliberately, which is how I realise the previous paragraph can sound.
 In other words, the author might have a chosen audience yet eventually reach other audiences.
-No matter the case, though, I would argue that this persuasive communication happens, irrespective of deliberate or unintentional motives.
+No matter the case, though, I would argue that this persuasive communication happens, irrespective of deliberate or accidental motives.
 How could it not?
 The author leaves unique, unmistakable traces in the text, just as the thief leaves fingerprints, a loose hair, or some clue as to their identity.
-In other words, the audience will inevitably find, on account of their own knowledge and motives, something persuasive that may or may not have been intended or even imagined by the author.
+The audience, in other words, will inevitably find, on account of their own knowledge and motives, something persuasive that may or may not have been intended or even imagined by the author.

 Often, conceit is detectable between actors or musicians and their fans, who imagine the performer to be just like their portrayal suggests (e.g. people asking medical advice of the actor who played a doctor on TV).
 That’s audience conceit gone a little too far, but at least the performer might say they did a convincing job!

-Deciding who was the author’s intended audience can get a bit messy, though, since an actor or musician might have performed with several intended audiences: a director, a producer, fellow performers, themselves, their fans, their critics, on and on.
-What’s more, rhetoric being fluid, unceasing, and common to all, deciding at all who is “author” and who is “audience” gets a bit messy.
+Deciding who was the author’s intended audience can get a bit messy, though, since an actor or musician might have performed with several intended audiences: maybe the director, or a producer, maybe fellow performers, maybe just themselves or their fans, or their critics, on and on.
+What’s more, since rhetoric is fluid, unceasing, and common to all, deciding at all who is “author” and who is “audience” gets a bit messy.
 What I’m now talking about is sometimes called stealing the limelight, and it’s the qualification I’ve hinted at several times above.
 It’s like upstaging, only here I mean from off-stage, from the spectating crowd: the audience is an author.

-The intended audience of this audience-as-the-author might be self or people immediately nearby, as the audience member somehow garners surrounding attention, distracting from the original author’s text on account of creating a text of their own.
-Perhaps it’s a classroom full of peers, or the teacher, as the class clown acts up.
-Perhaps it’s a group of like-minded fans in a concert crowd when someone decides to go crowd-surfing.
-Whatever the case, the audience-as-the-author, prompted by the original author’s text, presents or performs in some context via some medium, asking from their intended audience attention, if not respect (just don’t drop me, please!).
-There’s no limit to the number of audience-as-the-authors who might upstage each other, and it definitely doesn’t need to be competitive!
+The intended audience of this audience-as-the-author might be self or people immediately nearby: the audience member somehow garners surrounding attention, distracting from the original author’s text on account of creating a text of their own.
+Perhaps for a classroom full of peers, or for the teacher, it is a class clown who is acting up.
+Perhaps for a group of like-minded fans in a concert crowd, it is someone deciding to go crowd-surfing.
+Whatever it is, the audience-as-the-author, prompted by the original author’s text, presents or performs in some context via some medium and asks from their intended audience attention, if not respect.
+We are each the other’s audience, with no limit to the number of audience-as-authors we might upstage – and it definitely doesn’t need to be competitive!